 Kathryn Florez is an Ohio native who made a stop in Chicago and eventually moved to SF to train at the SF Conservatory of Dance beginning in 2010 under Summer Lee Rhatigan.
 Florez founded Fullstop Dance in 2015, a project-based contemporary dance company, and has since presented work at ODC Theater, Palace of Fine Arts, Cowell Theater, and others.
 In addition to performing Florez's work, the company regularly hosts out-of-town artists for residencies and open workshops for the Bay Area dance community.
 Her choreography and teaching have been commissioned by The Merde Project (SF), TWObigsteps (Vancouver), SALT Dance's Link Program (SLC), ODC's Hot Spot (SF), and Shawl Anderson Dance Center (Oakland).
 This is Florez's second season with DHPCo.
 Over the years she has also worked with Amy Foley, Amy Seiwert, Robert Moses, ZiRu Dance, and others.

 Olivia Caldeira Holston was born in São Sebastião, Brazil and was raised in California.
 She received her BA Honours degree from the London Contemporary Dance School in 2019.
 She attended summer intensives such as the Alvin Ailey Professional and Junior Divisions in New York as well as P.A.R.T.S. and Eastman in Belgium.
-Since graduating, Olivia has had the opportunity to work with Paufve Dance, Bellwether Dance Project, and Rebecca Morris and dancers.
+Since graduating, Olivia has had the opportunity to work with Bellwether Dance Project, Paufve Dance, A Pulso Dance Project, and Rebecca Morris and Dancers.
+She is currently working with Margaret Jenkins Dance Company and Fullstop Dance.
 In addition, she choreographed and performed in the dance video project “SweetWire” directed by Greg Niemeyer at UC Berkeley.
-She has taught in ODC’s and Shawl Anderson Dance Center’s youth programs as well as given master classes at Marin Academy.
-Olivia is currently working with Margaret Jenkins Dance Company and A Pulso Dance Project.
+Olivia has taught in ODC’s and Shawl Anderson Dance Center’s youth programs, given master classes at Marin Academy, and is currently choreographing for the College Preparatory School’s Spring Program.
 This is her first season with David Herrera Performance Company.

 Erik Debono is a San Francisco native, and has trained at Alonzo King LINES Ballet, Joffrey Ballet School, American Ballet Theatre (ABT), and a semester abroad at London Contemporary Dance School (LCDS).
 Upon earning his BFA at Adelphi University, he has performed works for Lar Lubovitch, Frank Augustyn, Earl Mosley, Manuel Vignoulle, Orion Duckstein, and Adelheid B. Strelick, while choreographing his own individual works, a full length evening program, and composing music for commissioned choreographies.
 Over the years he has worked with AVA Ballet, The Anata Project, dawsondancesf, Oakland Ballet, Ayalis In Motion, Parsons Dance, and Yayoi Kambara.
 Working under the moniker “Clyde Sapere,” he independently creates electronic music ranging from pop, hiphop, and dance score.
 His recent project “All That We Hold” was composed for Audrey Thao Berger and Noah Wang’s dance performance presented with APICC for the 24th annual United States of Asian America Festival.
 The commissioned project is available for play on all streaming services.